Bird: Nervous system

 The nervous system is large relative to the bird's size.
-The most developed part of the brain is the one that controls the flight-related functions, while the cerebellum coordinates movement and the cerebrum controls behaviour patterns, navigation, mating and nest building.
+The most developed part of the brain of birds is the one that controls the flight-related functions, while the cerebellum coordinates movement and the cerebrum controls behaviour patterns, navigation, mating and nest building.
 Most birds have a poor sense of smell with notable exceptions including kiwis, New World vultures and tubenoses.
 The avian visual system is usually highly developed.
 Water birds have special flexible lenses, allowing accommodation for vision in air and water.
 Some species also have dual fovea.
 Birds are tetrachromatic, possessing ultraviolet (UV) sensitive cone cells in the eye as well as green, red and blue ones.
 They also have double cones, likely to mediate achromatic vision.

 Many birds show plumage patterns in ultraviolet that are invisible to the human eye; some birds whose sexes appear similar to the naked eye are distinguished by the presence of ultraviolet reflective patches on their feathers.
 Male blue tits have an ultraviolet reflective crown patch which is displayed in courtship by posturing and raising of their nape feathers.
 Ultraviolet light is also used in foraging—kestrels have been shown to search for prey by detecting the UV reflective urine trail marks left on the ground by rodents.
 With the exception of pigeons and a few other species, the eyelids of birds are not used in blinking.
 Instead the eye is lubricated by the nictitating membrane, a third eyelid that moves horizontally.
 The nictitating membrane also covers the eye and acts as a contact lens in many aquatic birds.
 The bird retina has a fan shaped blood supply system called the pecten.

 Eyes of most birds are large, not very round and capable of only limited movement in the orbits, typically 10–20°.
 Birds with eyes on the sides of their heads have a wide visual field, while birds with eyes on the front of their heads, such as owls, have binocular vision and can estimate the depth of field.
 The avian ear lacks external pinnae but is covered by feathers, although in some birds, such as the Asio, Bubo and Otus owls, these feathers form tufts which resemble ears.
-The inner ear has a cochlea, but it is not spiral as in mammals.
+The inner ear has a cochlea, but it is not a spiral as in mammals.
+Several species have been demonstrated to hear infrasound (below 20 Hz) and a few cave-dwelling swifts and oilbirds emit ultrasound (above 20 kHz) and echolocate in darkness.